primefaces/primefaces/docs/15_0_0/components/captcha.md

 ## Getting Started with Captcha
-Catpcha is implemented as an input component with a built-in validator that is integrated with reCaptcha.
-First thing to do is to sign up to reCaptcha to get public&private keys.
-Once you have the keys for your domain, add them to web.xml as follows;
+Catpcha is implemented as an input component with a built-in validator that is integrated with reCaptcha or hCaptcha.
+First thing to do is to sign up to reCaptcha/hCaptcha to get public&private keys.
+Once you have the keys for your domain, add them to `web.xml` as follows;

 ```xml
 <context-param>